DFE-Digital/teacher-success/app/views/content/accessibility.md

 This statement was prepared on 1st August 2025.
 It was last reviewed on 1st August 2025.

 This website was last tested on 1st August 2025.
-The test was carried out internally by the Get ready teach technical team and an Accessibility specialist.
+The test was carried out internally by the Get ready to teach team and an Accessibility specialist.

 We tested all pages on the service.